senanu/b40/docs/labs/fermentation.md

 # Fermentation lab

-The data analysis file is here: [fermentation.Rmd](R/fermentation.Rmd).
-In addition to downloading that file to work with, you should view the [knitted version here](R/fermentation.html)
+Use the data analysis file "fermentation.Rmd".
+In addition to downloading that file to work with, you may view the [knitted version here](https://htmlpreview.github.io/?https://github.com/senanu/b40r/blob/master/sample_html/fermentation.html)